sravanmutya/automation-with-ansible/README.md

 The basic service is a simple (flask) app, that only answers requests, by replying with the time and hostname of the host that replied.
 The service is found in the following git repository: https://github.com/patrikarlos/NSO_A2  The 'application2.py' is used for this assignment.

 Three servers A, B, C are running on three different platforms, in a private network, in which all three have different IP addresses in the range, 10.0.1.0/27.
-Specifically, for this assignment, the IP addresses of the servers are as follows -

-A Bastion is used as an entry point to the network of the three servers, it is basically a jump host to the the network.
+A Bastion is used as an entry point to the network of the three servers, it is basically a jump host to the network of the three servers.

-The communication to the servers through the Bastion is secured using SSH.

-The Bastion is used for secure access to the network for configuration and administration.
+The Bastion is used for the purpose of secure access to the network for configuration and administration.
+Therefore, it is the entry point for the network administrator, etc. to the network.
+Hence, the communication to the servers through the Bastion is secured using SSH.

-A server HAproxy is used to load balance between the three servers.
-The HAproxy is the entry point for a user to the website.
+Then, it is assumed that the service is a big hit, therefore, a loadbalancer, HAproxy, is deployed to balance the load between the three servers.
+Therefore, HAproxy is the entry point for a user to the website.

-This project need to have a SSH config that can be used by Ansible.